David S. Goyer: Career

 In June 2013, he was announced to work on both Justice League and a sequel to Man of Steel.
 In September 2013, Goyer delivered a screenwriting lecture as part of the BAFTA and BFI Screenwriters' Lecture Series.
-Goyer-produced the horror film The Forest, directed by Jason Zada.
+Goyer produced the horror film The Forest, directed by Jason Zada.
 Focus Features has the North American distribution rights to the film, which was Zada's feature film directorial debut.

 By 2014, having already earned a reputation as a veteran of the superhero genre, Goyer shifted his focus to the independent production genre, hiring producer Kevin Turen to run his company.
 Explaining his thinking, Goyer said: "Everybody talks about how it seems like studios increasingly are relying on these big tentpoles and some micro-budget horror films, and that's the majority of the slate," Goyer said.
 "I've been a benefactor of that movement, but there are a ton of films out there I've really admired over the last few years that studios aren't making, and I wanted to see if I could help get more of them made."
 In 2015, soon after embracing independent producing, Goyer won a competitive situation to produce the feature version of Miles.
-Furthermore, he executive-produced Nate Parker's feature Birth of a Nation, which sold for a record $17.5 million at Sundance, before sweeping the festival's awards.
+Furthermore, he executive-produced Nate Parker's feature The Birth of a Nation, which sold for a record $17.5 million at the Sundance Film Festival, before sweeping the festival's awards.

 In addition to producing, Goyer continues to write.
 In 2014, he was tapped to write and produce the feature Fantastic Voyage, based on the 1966 original, for James Cameron.
-Breaking the news, the Hollywood Reporter announced: "The project has been quiet since 2011, but Goyer's involvement kick-starts and will re-engineer what the studio and producers hope to be an event-sized tentpole.
+Breaking the news, The Hollywood Reporter announced: "The project has been quiet since 2011, but Goyer's involvement kick-starts and will re-engineer what the studio and producers hope to be an event-sized tentpole.
 It is also now placing the project on the fast track" In January 2016, acclaimed director Guillermo del Toro signed on to direct the feature.
 Goyer co-wrote Warner Bros.' blockbuster Batman v Superman: Dawn of Justice (2016), with Zack Snyder and Chris Terrio.
 In July 2016, it was announced that Goyer will write and direct an upcoming interactive virtual reality film about Darth Vader.
-Goyer stated that he found creating VR content very different from other media, but said "it's surprising how much you feel and how emotional [the VR experience] is [...] there is stuff that makes you tear up and cry, and it's [sic] really phenomenal."
+Goyer stated that he found creating VR content very different from other media, but said "it's surprising how much you feel and how emotional [the VR experience] is [...] there is stuff that makes you tear up and cry, and it's really phenomenal."